-Can Corn Snakes be Kept Together?
+Can Corn Snakes Live Together?

-Research in Science Daily explored the issue as it related to rattlesnakes, but it also applies to all other snakes.
+Research in Science Daily explored the issue as it related to rattlesnakes, but it also applies to all other species of snakes.

 If you must keep two corn snakes in the same vivarium, whatever you do, separate them before you feed them.
 Many instances of cannibalism could be explained by fights over food.